TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-availabilityandconnectivity-40613-new-st.md

  - **Planned maintenance** - the service periodically performs [planned maintenance](https://docs.microsoft.com/azure/azure-sql/database/planned-maintenance?WT.mc_id=pid:13491:sid:32745430) to deploy software upgrades and other system enhancements.
 This usually occurs less than twice a month.
  - **Unplanned failover** - unexpected events such as a software crash, hardware failure, etc.

 During the period the service is reconfiguring your primary database replica to a new location, all attempts to connect to the database will fail with error 40613.
-Within a few minutes, [Resource Health](https://docs.microsoft.com/azure/azure-sql/database/resource-health-to-troubleshoot-connectivity?WT.mc_id=pid:13491:sid:32745430) events will reflect that the database was unavailable.
-If a more detailed unavailability reason is available, Resource Health is updated with this information, usually within 30 minutes.
+Within a few minutes (needed to process the health signal telemetry), [Resource Health](https://docs.microsoft.com/azure/azure-sql/database/resource-health-to-troubleshoot-connectivity?WT.mc_id=pid:13491:sid:32745430) should reflect that the database is unavailable.
+As more detailed telemetry becomes available, additional processing is performed to determine the cause of unavailability.
+When a more detailed unavailability reason is determined, Resource Health is updated with this information, usually within 30 minutes.

 ## **Recommended Steps**